St Sebastian by Perugino

-The two men were acquainted, and an occasional impact from Signorelli is obvious in Perugino’s work, outstandingly within the direction of an increased hardness of drawing.
-In Florence, where he is first recorded in 1472, he almost certainly worked in the shop of the painter and artist Andrea del Verrocchio, where the young Leonardo da Vinci was apprenticed.
-The first certain work by Perugino could be a Saint Sebastian, at Cerqueto, near Perugia.
+The two men were acquainted, and an occasional impact from Signorelli is evident in PerPerugino’srk, outstandingly within the direction of the increased hardness of drawing.
+In Florence, where he was first recorded in 1472, he almost certainly worked in the painter and artist Andrea del Verrocchio’s shop, where the young Leonardo da Vinci was apprenticed.
+The first particular work by Perugino could be a Saint Sebastian, at Cerqueto, near Perugia.
 This fresco dates from 1478 and is typical of PerPerugino’syle.

 The symmetrical composition draws on PerPerugino’sior works – he first used the theme in St Sebastian between St Roch and St Peter, a fresco painted in Cerqueto.
-He stands on a terrace underneath a fantastic arch with grotesque-decorated pilasters and a balustrade.
-On the base of the platform is the Latin inscription “SAGITTAE.
+He stands on a terrace underneath an excellent arch with grotesque-decorated pilasters and a balustrade.
+On the platform’s base is the Latin inscription “SA” ITTAE.
 TUAE.
 INFIXAE.
 SUNT.
-MICHI”, drawn from Psalm 38:2 (“Thy arrows are fixed in me”).
+MICHI”, “drawn from Psalm 38:2 (“Th” arrows are fixed in me”).”

 The work of art was already in the Borghese Collection in 1650 with an attribution to Perugino, about which doubts were expressed by both Roberto Longhi (1928) and Paolo Della Pergola (1955).

 The work of art has been considered an old copy of the artist (Scarpellini, 1991).
 In the original panel, the two pillars are complete and have a grotesque pattern; moreover, the saint is pierced by two arrows only, and the two ends of the drapery covering his groin are knotted in the front.